Comfy-Org/ComfyUI_frontend/README.md

   - Starting with node search box revamp ![image](https://github.com/user-attachments/assets/ef6ce019-5194-4e55-9f1e-91440e473920)

+- Easy install and version management (<https://github.com/comfyanonymous/ComfyUI/pull/3897>).

 ### What to be done

-- Replace the existing ComfyUI front-end impl (<https://github.com/comfyanonymous/ComfyUI/pull/3897>).
+- Replace the existing ComfyUI front-end impl
 - Remove `@ts-ignore`s.
 - Turn on `strict` on `tsconfig.json`.
 - Introduce a UI library to add more widget types for node developers.